mahamshahid18/docs-test/Node-OAuth-ROPCG.md

 ```

 ### Complete example
 In this example, `app.js` will check if the access token has been set in the SDK.
 If it has been, API calls can be made.
 Otherwise, client has to be authorized first before calling the API.
+This example makes use of [node-localstorage](https://www.npmjs.com/package/node-localstorage) for handling data persistence.

 #### `app.js`